WHO WE ARE

-Welcome to the Laboratory of Applied Swallowing Research (LASR) at Texas Christian University (TCU).
-The lab is directed by Dr. Teresa Drulia.
-LASR supports graduate and undergraduate student learning and research in the area of swallowing.
-We are a part of the Davies School of Communication Sciences and Disorders and the Miller Speech and Hearing Clinic at TCU.
+The Laboratory of Applied Swallowing Research (LASR) at Texas Christian University (TCU) supports graduate and undergraduate student learning and research in the area of swallowing.
+The lab is a part of the Davis School of Communication Sciences and Disorders based out of the Miller Speech and Hearing Clinic at TCU.

 - Coordination of breathing and swallowing in respiratory disease, such as chronic obstructive pulmonary disease (COPD)